-Richard Collett recently came back to us, after we installed some grain stores for him back in 2014.
+Richard Collett recently came back to us, after we installed some grain store buildings for him back in 2014.

 This time, we were commissioned to design and build a 1000 tonne grain store building.
 All of his grain stores needed to be complete with an integrated crop drying solution.
 This hard wood drying floor also needed to include a lean-to either side, for additional grain or machinery storage.

-The team at Timmins got to work straight away with the new grain stores – the first step was contacting the local planning office.
+The team at Timmins got to work straight away with the new grain store building – the first step was contacting the local planning office.
 As well as our full in-house turnkey solutions, we also provide a full building consultancy service, with the inclusion of the planning application process.

 Then, we got cracking with design and manufacture of this agricultural building.
-This grain store was no small task – it needed to not only have a multi-purpose use for storing 1000 tonne of grain, but also needed to be a crop drying solution too.
+Building the grain stores was no small task – it needed to not only have a multi-purpose use for storing 1000 tonne of grain, but also needed to be a crop drying solution too.

 With an additional 10m lean-to for machinery storage, this grain store building had to be a cost-effective and long-term solution for Richard.
 As with all of our projects, we manufactured and fabricated the steel components in-house, to BS EN 1090-2:2009 regulations.
 Giving us complete control over the quality of the components and keeping costs down for the client.